 The City of Westmount recently replaced its aging municipal arena and pool with a new and unique sports facility, completed in 2014.
 The Westmount Recreation Centre was inaugurated on September 19, 2013.
 The 8,270 m2 complex, located at St. Catherine Street West and Lansdowne Avenue, features:

-- two full-size underground NHL-sized ice rinks, used for hockey, figure skating, free skating and other ice sports;
+- two full-size underground NHL-sized ice rinks, used for hockey, figure skating, general skating and other ice sports;

 - a fully-accessible 20 m x 25 m competition-standard outdoor pool with separate wading pond and extensive deck area;

 - 3 multi-purpose activity rooms, used for fitness classes, events and meetings;

 - a green roof above the ice rinks;

 - an indoor lounge area at the pool level and a community café at the park level;

 - the administrative offices of the City’s Sports and Recreation Department;